volkovasystems/harden-mongo-server/docs/blueprint.md

 - On first run, the tool sets up the OpenVPN server and issues two client profiles you can use to connect: admin (full) and viewer (read-only).
 - If you need public access, use single-IP flags (one at a time).
 For bulk changes, edit the config file.
 - Otherwise, the tool adapts automatically: TLS, auth, new DB access, backups, and firewall.
+- No cloud credentials are required at any time.
+First access typically uses your SSH PEM once; subsequent access uses the VPN.

 How it operates (at a glance)
 - Phases: preflight → bootstrap → tls → mongodb-config → provision → firewall → backups → monitor → verify.